sarvesh4396/pygitflow/README.md

 ## 🤝 Contributions

-Since `pygitflow` is experimental, contributions, feature suggestions, and issue reports are highly welcome.
+Since `pygitmate` is experimental, contributions, feature suggestions, and issue reports are highly welcome.
 Fork this repository and submit a pull request to improve the tool.

 ---